Board of Directors

 John Simcox, CPBT-KA

-President | Executive Director
+President | Treasurer | Executive Director

 John attended Coastal Carolina University where he cultivated his love and passion for marine wildlife and conservation initiatives.
 For the past 10 years, John has worked within the zoo and aquarium industry gaining valuable experience in wildlife education, husbandry/management, operant conditioning & positive reinforcement training, and behavioral enrichment.
 John has spent the last few years working exclusively with raptors and birds of prey, and has become a Certified Professional Bird Trainer (CPBT-KA).
 In 2024, John founded Talon Ridge Raptor Institute to further avian conservation through key initiatives such as research, education, conservation, and mutual aid.
 His goal is to bridge the gap between culture and conservation by connecting humans with raptors and teaching how we can coexist.
 Lastly, John is a Professional Member of the International Association of Avian Trainers and Educators (IAATE) where he serves on the Enrichment, Conservation, and International committees.